Stop sign: History

 The octagon was also chosen so that it could be identified easily at night since the original signs were not reflective.
 The more urban-oriented National Conference on Street and Highway Safety (NCSHS) advocated a smaller red-on-yellow stop sign.
 These two organizations eventually merged to form the Joint Committee on Uniform Traffic Control Devices, which in 1935 published the first Manual on Uniform Traffic Control Devices for Streets and Highways (MUTCD) detailing the stop sign's specifications.

-The MUTCD's stop sign specifications were altered eight times between 1935 and 1971.
+The MUTCDs stop sign specifications were altered eight times between 1935 and 1971.
 From 1924 to 1954, stop signs bore a red or black stop legend on a yellow field.
 Yellow was chosen because fade-resistant red materials were not available.
-Retro-reflective or self-lit signs were permitted in the 1935 MUTCD; retro-reflective ones were first required by the 1948 edition of the MUTCD, which also called for a 2+1//2 ft height from the road crown to the bottom of the stop sign.
+Retro-reflective or self-lit signs were permitted in the 1935 MUTCD; retro-reflective ones were first required by the 1948 edition of the MUTCD, which also called for a 2+1/2 ft height from the road crown to the bottom of the stop sign.
 The 1954 MUTCD newly specified a white stop legend on a red field, and increased the mount height specification to 5 feet in rural areas.
 Red traffic lights signify stop, so the new specification unified red as a stop signal whether given by a sign or a light.
 The current mounting height of 7 ft was first specified in 1971.

 US mandate, international adoption

 The MUTCD stop sign was already widely deployed in the United States when the use of other types of stop signs was eliminated in 1966.
 In 1968, this sign was adopted by the Vienna Convention on Road Signs and Signals as part of United Nations Economic Commission for Europe's effort to standardize road travel across borders.
-The Convention specifies that stop be written in English or the national language, and also allows a circular sign with red legend.
+The Convention specifies that stop be written either in English or the national language, and also allows a circular sign with red legend.
 Forty European countries are party to the convention.